-Biological oxygen demand (BOD) and ammonium concentration have increased in Armenian rivers below settlements over the period 2010-2021.
-The main sources of BOD and ammonium pollution are discharge of non-treated or not sufficiently treated household wastewater, which due to the lack of treatment plants is directly emitted to the rivers, and agriculture runoff.
+Biochemical oxygen demand (BOD5) and ammonium concentrations for 2010-2023. have increased in the downstream sections of Armenian rivers during the period.
+The main sources of TQP5 and ammonium pollution are untreated or insufficiently treated municipal wastewater, which, together with agricultural runoff due to the lack of treatment plants, are discharged directly into rivers.

 Data sources: